 by Mike Retzlaff

-Some time back, Aaron at Brewstock was running occasional brewing contests.
+Some time back, Aaron at Brewstock (our LHBS) was running occasional brewing contests.
 I decided to enter the one for dark beer.
 It could be any style of beer as long as it was dark.
 I was more interested in getting an honest appraisal of the beer than anything else.
 My friends always seem to love my beer but I think that they love the “free” part best.
 Getting an honest and informed appraisal from them is tough.

 After the contest, I got the score sheet for my pseudo Murphy Stout.
 The sheet listed a flaw – astringency.
 The judge had suggested: “mashed too long?, over sparged?”
 I went back to my brew sheet and found that I had only mashed for an hour so I conceded to myself that the problem must have come from over sparging.
 I knew I had a little problem with astringency in some beers but it wasn’t noticeable in others.
 Color didn’t seem to be a factor with this occasional flaw as these beers were all over the map as far as style.
 The problem would come up from time to time and I had no idea when it would happen.
 I seemed to be at the mercy of some mystical force.

 I checked the books to learn how to keep those pesky tannins out of my beer.
 Some texts said to stop collecting wort during the lauter at a SG of 1.008.
 Others said 1.010 or 1.012.
 That’s really a fairly wide spread.
 What are the measurement parameters for this?
 Are these cut-off gravities based on OG?
 Are they based on color?
 Is this just a matter of hocus pocus and “feel”, or is it based on some scientific principle?
 I put this problem on my “things to figure out” list.